Amateur rocketry: Notable events

 On October 16, 2015, Delft Aerospace Rocket Engineering (DARE) launched the Stratos II+ rocket from El Arenosillo, in Spain, to an altitude of 21.457 km with a successful water landing and capsule recovery.
 This broke the original amateur European altitude record of 12.3 km set by DARE in 2009 with the launch of Stratos I. This record stood as the European altitude record among all student rocketry programs.

 On November 8, 2016, Hybrid Engine Development (HyEnD), a student team from the University of Stuttgart, Germany, launched the HEROS 3 (Hybrid Experimental ROcket Stuttgart) from Esrange Space Center in Northern Sweden to an altitude of above 30 km.
 By this, the European altitude record for student programs and the World record for hybrid propulsion student rockets was taken by HyEnD.

 USCRPL/Traveler IV Launch, Spaceport America, NM.
 April 21, 2019.

 On April 21, 2019, the USC Rocket Propulsion Laboratory (USCRPL) launched Traveler IV, an eight-inch diameter vehicle from Spaceport America.
 All of the subsystems were reported as successful, and the vehicle was fully recovered.
 On May 22, 2019, a whitepaper was published calculating apogee altitude of 339,800 ft ± 16,500, giving a 90% confidence that it passed the Kármán line.
 This makes it the highest-performing student-designed and student-manufactured rocket in the world, and the first to reach the internationally accepted definition of space.
 However, even though all subsystems were reported as performing nominally throughout the flight, the rocket experienced a loss of GPS data from approximately 13 seconds to 278 seconds of flight, therefore missing apogee.

-On 3 August 2019, Cape Rocketry launched JR101 in the Karoo, South Africa.
-An altitude of 10.3 km was reached, making it the highest verified altitude achieved in Africa by an amateur group.
-This was an especially notable achievement as the propellant was based on Ammonium Nitrate, as opposed to the more common ammonium perchlorate.
-All major components used were manufactured in South Africa, including electronics and propellant.